mdfw/PubNubDucks/WORKSHOP-BLOG.md

 She is the Pirate Duck Admiral.
 She wants to chat in real-time with the other pirate ducks on rafts distributed around the world - in realtime.
 And she wants it now.

 The head Pirate Duck software engineer knows they could build a chat server with Websockets or Socket.IO, but will it scale to the massive numbers of ducks based in all corners of the globe?
 How many engineers will they have to dedicate to building and maintaining the backend?
-Pirate Ducks do not invest in large IT teams so it seems better to use [PubNub](https://www.pubnub.com?devrel_gh=pubnubducks_basic), with it's [globally distributed endpoints](https://www.pubnub.com/developers/tech/network-infrastructure/?devrel_gh=pubnubducks_basic) and solid uptime.
+Pirate Ducks do not invest in large IT teams so it seems better to use [PubNub](https://www.pubnub.com?devrel_gh=pubnubducks_basic), with its [globally distributed endpoints](https://www.pubnub.com/developers/tech/network-infrastructure/?devrel_gh=pubnubducks_basic) and solid uptime.

 ## The requirements:
 * Each session will be psuedo-anonymous, pirate ducks do not want to be identified.
-* Pirate ducks should, by default, only have 3 or 4 messages on buttons.
+* Pirate ducks should, by default, only have 3 or 4 message buttons.
 Typing with palmate feet and bills is difficult.
     * Allow a separate text input area for those ducks that need it and are patient with their typing.
 * Only the most recent message should display.
 Pirate ducks have good memories.

+### Live Demo
+See the full, final <a href="https://mdfw.github.io/PubNubDucks/" target="_blank" rel="noopener noreferrer">PubNub Pirate Duck Chat Demo live here</a>.

 ## Prerequisites
-The only prerequisite knowledge is a general familiarity with Javascript, HTML and CSS.
-For tools, you will need a code editor, Git to clone the starter repository, and a reasonably modern browser.
+The only prerequisite knowledge is a general familiarity with *Javascript, HTML and CSS*.
+For tools, you will need a code editor, Git to clone the starter repository, and a reasonably modern web browser.

 ## Get the base code
-For this workshop, the HTML, CSS and non-PubNub specific Javascript code are already in the repository.
+For this workshop, the HTML, CSS and non-PubNub specific JavaScript code are already in the repository.
 Clone the code at [https://github.com/mdfw/pubnubducks](https://github.com/mdfw/pubnubducks) *and* checkout the [`workshop-basic-chat`](https://github.com/mdfw/PubNubDucks/tree/workshop-basic-chat) branch.

 ```bash
 git clone git@github.com:mdfw/PubNubDucks.git